USGS-Astrogeology/FoundationalDataProducts_Website/content/_index.md

 ### Welcome to the PSDI Foundational Data Products Knowledge Inventory

 This site hosts a curated listing or knowledge inventory of [foundational data products]({{< relref "_index.md#foundational-data-products" >}}) for most of the bodies in the solar system.
-A knowledge inventory is a systematic cataloging of the knowledge currently retained within an organization (e.g., planetary science) and can be used to identify gaps that can or should be fille (e.g., a missing product to support an upcoming scientific investigation or mission), or as an enumerated listing of data to include in a data portal.
+A knowledge inventory is a systematic cataloging of the knowledge currently retained within an organization (e.g., planetary science) and can be used to identify gaps that can or should be filled (e.g., a missing product to support an upcoming scientific investigation or mission), or as an enumerated listing of data to include in a data portal.
 The collection of information about these foundational data products seeks to democratize their use and make them significantly more findable than previously known.

 A key component to use foundational data product is understanding their spatial efficacy.
 Spatial efficacy describes the ability for a data product to provide the intended results.
 Spatial efficacy varies by use case as different products have metadata attributes (e.g., spatial resolution) that are suitable for different analyses.
 Quantitative and qualitative metadata fields are defined and described in the [metadata]() section of this site.